 Peak Fall Leaf Viewing: Cruise, Hike or Bike Pikes Peak

 Perhaps you’re looking to view leaves in a more … all-encompassing way?
 Pikes Peak is probably the best bet for those hoping to look out upon the region as a patchwork quilt of Colorado color.
 There are multiple ways to traverse this famous 14er.
 The easiest is to hop on the highway itself, and journey up its proud switchbacks and unique life zones with frequent stops for sips of cider and autumn photos.
 The next easiest?
 Bicycle!
 You’re probably thinking that is an insane idea and not at all easy, but this is an all-downhill adventure.
-Challenge Unlimited takes you to the top by train or by van (feeding you breakfast first) and then lets you jam 20+ miles downward to a tasty lunch.
-The most challenging way to the top is via Barr Trail, a 13-mile hike that is not for beginners, but allows you to traverse the countryside with multiple photo opps and a reward of hot cocoa, snacks and even more great views at the summit.
+Challenge Unlimited takes you to the top by van (feeding you breakfast first) and then lets you jam 20+ miles downward to a tasty lunch.
+The most challenging way to the top is via Barr Trail, a 13-mile hike (one way!) that is not for beginners, but allows you to traverse the countryside with multiple photo opps and a reward of hot cocoa, snacks and even more great views at the summit.

 Take a Hike: Fall Leaf Viewing at Local Colorado Springs Parks